History of cricket to 1725: Rules and equipment of early cricket

 There were two main forms of cricket in the 17th and 18th centuries.
 One was single wicket in which, as the name implies, there is only one batsman, although teams of threes or fives usually took part.
-The converse is the "double wicket" form, with two batsmen, which has long been associated with eleven-a-side teams playing two innings each—it is these games which, depending on the teams involved, may be considered "important" or "top-class".
-Although single wicket was in vogue through the period of this history, the earliest definite record of a single wicket match is in 1726, so it is out of scope in this article.
+The converse is the "double wicket" form, with two batsmen, which has long been associated with eleven-a-side teams playing two innings each – it is these games which, depending on the teams involved, are usually considered historically important.
+Although single wicket is known to have been popular during this period, the earliest definite record of a single wicket match is in 1726.

-In early cricket, there were two umpires as now, but the modern square-leg umpire stood close to the striker's wicket.
-Both umpires carried a bat which the running batsman was required to touch in order to complete his run.
-There were two scorers who sat on the field and recorded the scores by making notches on tallysticks; runs were then known as notches for this reason.